WLAN-Pi/.github/contributing.md

 A PR can only be merged into `main` by a maintainer if:

 * It is passing CI.
 * It has been approved by at least one core maintainers.
-Potentially two in the future.
 * It has no requested changes.
 * It is up to date with current `main`.